kimmu9512/ProReplayFE/pro-replay-app/README.md

 # ProReplay Frontend

 This is the frontend for [ProReplay](#).
 The corresponding backend for ProReplay can be found [here](https://github.com/kimmu9512/ProReplay).
+Please refer to the backend link for description of what ProReplay is.
 **Note**: The backend must be running in order for the frontend to work properly.

 ## Getting Started